DominikSDev/Dominik--piewak--Portfolio/README.md

 # My Software Tester Portfolio
+## While creating this document, I also was looking for bugs that I reported in the issues card
 # About me
 Hi I am Dominik.
 Let me introduce you in the road of my software tester profession.
 This is my portfolio and a wide spectrum of source which i get knowladge nad practise.